rjweis/Pulling-Airline-Data-with-SQL/README.md

   <img src="https://github.com/rjweis/sql-queries/blob/master/q7.PNG">
 </p>

 **8. Find the names of all airlines that ever had more than 100 cancellations in one day (i.e., a specific day/month).
 Return only the names of the airlines (not airline code).
 Do not return any duplicates (i.e., airlines with the exact same name).**

+The challenging aspects of this query is ensure that we join `airlines` and `flights` properly by using `airlines.code = flights.airline`.
+Further, after grouping by each unique pairing of airline, month, and day, we need to filter out these groups for airlines that have more than 100 cancelled flights.
+This can be accomplished with `having count(cancelled) > 100`.

 ```SQL
 select distinct a.airline
 from delays.airlines as a, delays.flights as f